xkikeg/PicasaDB/README.md

 sudo aptitude install libghc-csv-conduit-{dev,doc,prof}
 ```

-After you have completed installation, you only have to do `make` in this directory.
+After you have completed environment preparation, you only have to do `make` in this directory.

 ### Usage ###
-I'm very busy to prepare complete usage, so I show example commands.
+I'm very busy to write complete usage, so I show example commands.

 ```bash
 PICASADIR=/path/to/Picasa2/db3